certara/pyDarwin/docs/Overview.rst

 A model stem is generated from the current generation/iteration and model number or the form NM_genration_model_num.
 For example, if this is iteration 2, model 3 the model stem would be
-NM_2_3.
+NM_2_3 (or similar, pyDarwin will count the number of model to be generate and use, e.g., nm_02_03 if needed).
 For the 1 bit downhill, the model stem is NM_generationDdownhillstep_modelnum, and for the 2 bit local search the model stem is NM_generationSdownhillstepSearchStep_modelnum.
 Final downhill model stem is NM_FNDDownhillStep_ModelNum.
 This model stem is then used to name the .exe file, the .mod file, the .lst file etc. This results in unique names for all models in the search.
 Models are also frequently duplicated.
 Duplicated files are not rerun, and so those will not appear in the file structure.